 A Letter of Wishes is not legally-binding.
 The settlor can change its terms as they see fit.

-Conclusion About Living Trust In Singapore
+Conclusion About Living Trusts In Singapore

 Discretionary living trusts often involve the distribution of the settlor’s assets.